HarmReduction-Works/The-Script/Host Script.md

 Welcome to Harm Reduction Works.
 My name is (insert host’s name here) and I am your host for today’s meeting.

-## For Open Meetings
+## For Open Parent/Guardian Meetings:

 This is an open group.
-Everyone is welcome especially people who aren’t sure what harm reduction is or whether it can help them.
-If you have been totally abstinent and/or participate in other types of groups, if you are using or drinking and just beginning to wonder if there is a problem, you are welcome here.
-If abstinence is not your goal, or if abstinence is your goal, if you are on M.A.T. or O.A.T. like methadone or suboxone, you are welcome here.
-If you are friends or family of someone who is using or drinking, if you are a counselor, therapist or work in treatment, if you work in syringe access, you are welcome here.
+Everyone is welcome especially parents and guardians who aren’t sure what harm reduction is or whether it can help them.
+If your child or ward has been totally abstinent and/or participates in other types of groups, if they are using or drinking and just beginning to wonder if there is a problem, you are welcome here.
+If abstinence is not their goal, or if abstinence is their goal, if they are on M.A.T. or O.A.T. like methadone or suboxone, you are welcome here.
+If you are friends or family and especially parents and guardians of someone who is using or drinking, if you are a counselor, therapist or work in treatment, if you work in syringe access, you are welcome here.
 If you are high, you are welcome here.
 If you want to learn more about harm reduction for any reason, you are welcome here.

 ## For Focused Meetings

-This is a focused group for people who used drugs or alcohol in the past or currently use drugs or alcohol.
-If you are not someone who uses drugs or alcohol or you are not someone who used drugs/alcohol in the past, we respectfully ask you to participate in this focused meeting as a witness only.
+This is a focused group for parents and guardians of someone who used drugs or alcohol in the past or currently uses drugs or alcohol.
+If you are not the parent or guardian of someone who uses drugs or alcohol or you are not a parent or guardian of someone who used drugs/alcohol in the past, we respectfully ask you to participate in this focused meeting as a witness only.
 Please look for an open meeting when possible.
-This is a focused meeting because it’s important for people who have or had a direct relationship with drugs and alcohol to come together in order to discuss their lives and shared experience.
+This is a focused meeting because it’s important for parents and guardians of people who have or had a direct relationship with drugs and alcohol to come together in order to discuss their lives and shared experience.

-Everyone is welcome especially people who aren’t sure what harm reduction is or whether it can help them.
-If you have been totally abstinent and/or participate in other types of groups, if you are using or drinking and just beginning to wonder if there is a problem, you are welcome here.
-If abstinence is not your goal, or if abstinence is your goal, if you are on M.A.T. or O.A.T. like methadone or suboxone, you are welcome here.
-If you are high, you are welcome here.
+Everyone is welcome especially parents and guardians who aren’t sure what harm reduction is or whether it can help them.
+If your child or ward has been totally abstinent and/or participates in other types of groups, if they are using or drinking and just beginning to wonder if there is a problem, you are welcome here.
+If abstinence is not their goal, or if abstinence is their goal, if they are on M.A.T. or O.A.T. like methadone or suboxone, you are welcome here.
+If they are high and do not want to change behavior, you are welcome here.
 If you want to learn more about harm reduction for any reason, you are welcome here.

 ## Host Script continues
 _(for both open and focused groups)_